Join Us

 KHC Dinner & Discussion

-THIS The Kentucky Horse Council Dinner & Discussion events are held three times per year.
+The Kentucky Horse Council Dinner & Discussion events are held three times per year.
 Attendees are treated to a delicious dinner at the iconic Kentucky Horse Park and learn from speakers discussing various equine-owner issues including horse health, pasture management, hoof care and diseases, supplements, equine research, parasite management and more.

 _____________________________________________________________________________________________________________________________________

-May 23 KHC Dinner and Discussion at
+Summer KHC Dinner and Discussion

 Lexington, KY 40511